-Mountain Bike Action Product Test: Sidi Dominator 10 Trail Shoe
+Mountain Bike Action Product Test: Sidi Dominator 10 MTB Shoe

 Sidi Dominator 10

 There is not much that can beat the feeling of sliding into a well-crafted pair of Italian shoes.
 Not only do the Italians craft fine footwear for fashion, they also make excellent mountain bike shoes.
 Sidi’s first pairs of performance footwear were manufactured by hand in 1960 by founder and craftsman Dino Signori.
 Today, Sidi still manufactures its footwear by hand, and no part of the production process is outsourced.

 Sidi recognizes that its products are more expensive than many other options on the market.
 With that being said, Sidi fully believes that the investment is worth it.
 They currently offer mountain bike shoes that range from $99 to $550 per pair.
 We tested the shoe that is a step above the intermediate-level Dominator 7 SR, the Dominator 10.